NemoAng/Pet-Store/README.md

 ## This is the ruby on rails full-stack screenshot.
 I open this repository for helping me to get a job(Actually, nearly all of my public repositories are just for me to get a job.
 There is only one, I hope I can encounter some ambitious guys to...).

-### I hope any guys in Canada, if your company have some open position suitable for me.
-Please let me know.
-I will be appreciated.

 ![Code_63Hb7oMp6H](https://user-images.githubusercontent.com/50488475/153267860-283111a8-5d05-4af2-a68d-11d407fe6f4e.png)

 ## This is another project screenshot based on MERN( MongoDB, Express, React, Node).
 Not all of the code belongs to me.
 So, I can't share the source code.